► 718 Cayman GT4 RS spied after Porsche hints

 ► Bosses confirm there's room for an RS

-► Details, likely power and rendering
+► Details, likely power, pics

 Andreas Preuninger, who heads up the GT department, admitted there was potential above the GT4 for an even more focused road car.
 'There’s always room, if you create the room,' he told Wheels.
 'There are lots of ideas that we have at the moment, and the good point is we have a lot more ideas than we can really carry out and realise.
 But I would say, yes, sure.
 Stay tuned on this channel.'

 The pictures above show he's making good in his promise.
 YNACA ducts at the front of the mid-engined GT4 RS snatch air for brake-cooling, and Porsche engineers are also funnelling extra air into the uprated flat-six with louvres in the side rear windows.
 It's a mean-looking thing, and the effect is only multiplied by that huge testing-spec wing on the back.

 We'll update this article when we know more.